HowellIT/PowereBay/README.md

 # PowereBay

+THIS MODULE IS UNDER DEVELOPMENT.
+Use at your own risk.
+Parameter validation, data formatting, etc have not been implemented as of this writing!

 This module is designed to work with the eBay API.
 It is under development (PRs welcome!) and currently supports retrieving order and shipping information.

 I plan to add classes to manage the retrieved data better, but in the current state it can authenticate and query basic order and shipping info.